What is “a body of words”?

 Subscribe to a body of words to…

-Get full access to all past and present newsletters and posts.
+Get full access to all past and present newsletters and regular website posts.

 Be part of a community of people who share your interests.